Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 = Implementation

-This section describes how symbolic model checking is implemented in practice using BDDs.
+Having established the theoretical foundations of symbolic model checking, this section examines how these concepts translate into efficient software implementations.
+The focus is on practical data structures, algorithms, and optimizations that make symbolic model checking viable for real-world verification problems.
+The `bdd-rs` library exemplifies these implementation techniques.

 == BDD Representation